Washington state voters pass ballot measure to further regulate guns, including semi-automatic rifles

 The measure led in large western counties and trailed in most eastern counties.
 Votes will continue be counted in the coming days.

 “My generation has been defined by gun violence.
-We have been defined by continued and repeated inaction by our elected officials,” Stephen Paolini, I-1639’s 22-year-old campaign manager, said at a gathering at Seattle’s Edgewater Hotel where Tuesday’s results drew cheers.
+We have been defined by continued and repeated inaction by our elected officials,” Stephen Paolini, 22-year-old campaign manager for Initiative 1639, said at a gathering at Seattle’s Edgewater Hotel where Tuesday’s results drew cheers.
 “I hope tonight this victory is a message to our elected officials: Enough is enough.”

-The sweeping 30-page measure known as Initiative 1639 will raise the legal age to buy semi-automatic rifles to 21.
+The sweeping 30-page measure will raise the legal age to buy semi-automatic rifles to 21.
 To obtain such weapons, people will need to pass an enhanced background check, take a training course and wait 10 business days after a purchase.

 I-1639 also will enact a storage law.
 Gun owners who don’t secure their firearms with devices such as a trigger lock or safe could be charged with gross misdemeanor or felony “community endangerment” crimes for allowing prohibited people (such as children) to access and display or use the weapons.

-Proponents of the measure said I-1639 will address the root causes of many mass shootings and generally help to reduce gun violence.
+Proponents of the measure said I-1639 would address the root causes of many mass shootings and generally help to reduce gun violence.

 I-1639 was the only state gun-regulations measure on the Nov.
 6 ballot anywhere in the country.